 Many documentaries are financed by filmmakers themselves.
 Before this contract, working under the WGA agreement was cost-prohibitive to most filmmakers who stretch every dollar to create their works of passion.
 Now writer-directors and writer-producers can work under the protection of the WGA and use partial or complete deferments instead of having to pay all writing fees upfront.
 In addition, the agreement makes it easier on theatrical documentary producers who want to hire writers under the WGA agreement by allowing for partial deferments of writing fees in accordance with various budget breaks.
 And in the event a documentary screenplay is purchased prior to the start of principal photography, fees for the purchase of such literary material may also be at least partially if not completely deferred.
 Deferred payment terms are “most favored nations” with the person who performs directing services.

-A Documentary Screenplay Contract must be requested by the Writer and the Company must file required Documentary Screenplay Contract documents (which include the contract itself, the film’s budget, a screenplay proposal or shooting script) with WGAW Independent Film to get approval for use of this WGA Contract.
+A Documentary Screenplay Contract must be requested by the Writer and the Company must file required Documentary Screenplay Contract documents with the Writers Guild to secure approval for use of this WGA Contract.
 If the Contract’s terms are included in a personal agreement but no additional documents are filed with the Guild, the Writer is not ensured that the Documentary Screenplay Contract will apply to the project.
-The Guild’s Signatory documents and process should not be confused with the WGA Low Budget Agreement requirements.
+The Guild’s Signatory documents and process should not be confused with the WGA Documentary Screenplay Contract requirements.

 What are the benefits?